-Citizens from EU Member States and so-called EFTA states may take up employment in Germany without restriction in accordance with the Freedom of Movement Act.
+Citizens from EU and EEA Member States as well as Switzerland may take up employment in Germany without restriction in accordance with the Freedom of Movement Act.
 Their status is equal to domestic employees.
 In most cases, access to the German labour market for international skilled workers from third countries requires the approval of the Federal Employment Agency (BA).

 In general, the approval is granted if the following conditions are met:

 - There is a concrete job offer: the employment contract is usually accepted as proof.

 - The working conditions are comparable with those of domestic employees.
 The assessment is carried out on the basis of the "Declaration of Employment" form.

 - In the case of the EU Blue Card, the employment must be appropriate to the qualification.